Oh Christmas Tree Box, Oh Christmas Tree Box … how giant is your homemade Sizzix bow?

 I’m using the Mr. Frosty Imagine cartridge for the patterns you see.
 I finally settled on the green holly”ish” pattern.
 Next I’ll click “apply” and we’ll be on our way!

 Now we’re almost done.
-I clicked “fit to page” so the box would be as big as possible while still retaining it’s shape.
-“Fit to Page” is the button where it says “ABC”. 😉 I’ll click “next” and we’ll get to cuttin’.
+I clicked “fit to page” so the box would be as big as possible while still retaining its shape.
+“Fit to Page” is the button where it says “ABC”.
+I’ll click “next” and we’ll get to cuttin’.
 Yee Haw!
-(Sorry, that was Zippy piping in with some Southern flair.
-He’s banned from being in this post after he did some online shopping without permission.
-Maybe we’ll hear from him tomorrow…IF HE CAN BEHAVE!)

 Yep.
 It’s finished printing so it’s now cutting.
 If you’re planning on getting an Imagine for Christmas, it’s best to give it a permanent space.
 It’s heavy.
 It also needs room in back and in front of it for the mat to extend almost completely.
 That’s just something to keep in mind. 😉